okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentqrcodeintegrationsteps.md

 ### 8: Complete successful sign in

 After the user completes the Okta Verify account setup and any additional sign-in steps, `IdxTransaction` returns a status of `SUCCESS` along with access and ID tokens.
+The page exits the polling and redirects the user to the default home page for the signed in user.